(Middle Eastern spiced meat sandwich)

 - To Grill: Heat coals or set gas to high heat.
 Spread the meat in a grill basket and grill until cooked through, 5 to 8 minutes, turning occasionally.

-- Serve the shawarma hot inside folded pita bread with your choice of garnishes (see variations).
+- Serve the shawarma hot inside folded pita bread with your choice of garnishes and sauces (see variations below).

 - Condiments and Garnishes: Shawarma is commonly served with tahini (taratour) sauce, yogurt sauce or garlic mayonnaise.
 Other garnishes include chopped tomatoes, sliced cucumbers, shredded lettuce, sliced red onion, pickles, mango pickle, hummus or even French fries.